icon-hackathons/201902-dapp-competition-bu/README.md

 Jung-gu Seoul Korea

 ## Eligibility <br>
 The competition is open to upper level students (mostly fourth year) from BaekseokUniversity in Korea.
-Submissions will be accepted for team projects and teams mustbe limited to a maximum of four students.
+Submissions will be accepted for team projects and teams must be limited to a maximum of four students.

 ## Schedule <br>
 ● Orientation <br>